OWL Privacy Policy

 Connected cloud accounts (optional)

-- If you import from Dropbox, OneDrive or Google Drive, the OAuth access tokens are encrypted on your device to your own public key before being stored.
-We hold them only as ciphertext we cannot decrypt, and only the files you explicitly select are imported.
+- If you import from Dropbox, OneDrive or Google Drive, OAuth access tokens are encrypted on your device to your OWL public key before storage.
+Without provider-held recovery, we hold ciphertext without a usable account private key; enabling recovery gives the operator a path to recover that key.
+Only files you explicitly select are imported.

 4. What our servers can & cannot see